Many business owners sign contracts without thinking twice.

 The business world moves quick and business owners frequently jump in head first before signing anything.
 Do not assume that everything discussed will end up in a perfect agreement.
 Do not rely on verbal commitments or guarantees.
 Slow down and take a step back.
 Get everything into writing before you take the plunge into this new business relationship.
 Also, make sure the contract properly identifies the other party.
 Are they signing individually or on behalf of their company?
 Are they authorized to sign on behalf of their company?
 Do you have every signature that you need?

 Many contracts require mediation or arbitration.
 Although mediation or arbitration can be effective, it can also be very expensive.
 It is frequently less expensive to go to court than it is to go to arbitration.
 Many large companies add arbitration provisions as a tactic because arbitration may be too costly for you to pursue.
 Additionally, make sure you take a look at the jurisdiction identified in the contract.
-If you are a Virginia business, wouldn’t you want to resolve a dispute in a Virginia court?
+If you are a Virginia or North Carolina business, wouldn’t you want to resolve a dispute in a Virginia or North Carolina court?
 Many contracts contain a jurisdictional provision that identifies a City/County and State where all disputes must be resolved.
-For example, if you are a Virginia business working with a business in California, it may require that you use California courts to resolve your dispute.
+For example, if you are a Virginia or North Carolina business working with a business in California, it may require that you use California courts to resolve your dispute.
 This would be costly and time consuming.